manforowicz/rust_in_cse_notes/cse_rust_book/src/concurrency/threads.md

 # Threads

-Rust lets you use normal OS threads, just like pthread in C.
+Rust lets you use normal OS threads, just like pthreads in C.
-Here's a simple example:
+Press play to run:

 ```rust
 use std::thread;